DA: 2 men facing charges after search of Worcester apartment yields bomb-making materials, weapons, drugs

 WORCESTER, MASS.
 (WHDH) – Two Worcester men are facing criminal charges after the search of an apartment building in the city on Wednesday yielded bomb-making materials, weapons and drugs, officials said.

 Dolan was sent to a hospital for precautionary reasons.
-Wisner was ordered held on $10,000 bail.
+Wisner is being held on $10,000 bail.

 Local and state police executing a search warrant at a large brick apartment building on Harding Street ordered residents out of their homes and sealed off the neighborhood.